glowlabs-org/glow-contracts/test/GCCToken/README.md

     -   enumerate all arrays to look for infinite length bugs
         -   This contract does not contain any loops
     -   enumerate all additions to look for overflows
-        - there are no worrying concerns for overflow.
+        - a1) overflow could happen in the retiring allowances, but built in safemath prevents reverts
     -   enumerate all multiplications to look for overflows
-            -   multiplication is most apparent in the inflation claim functions..
-            - those functions have been tested in this suite and appear to be free from overflow and significant rounding errors
+            -  There is no multiplication occuring
+            - However, there is bit shifting happening for tracking bucket statuses.
+Those are safe since MAX_SHIFT is 255
     -   enumerate all subtractions to look for underflows
-            -   underflow prevention is explained in the respective functions
-                -   ```stake```
-                -   ```claimUnstakedTokens```
-                -   ```unstakedPositionsOf```
+            -   same as a1
     -   enumerate all divisions to look for divide by zero
-        -   There is no division occuring in this contract
+        -   There is only one division occuring and it is by a hard-coded value of MAX_SHIFT(255)
     -   enumerate all divisions to look for precision issues
-        -   handled in the test suite
+        -   no precision issues
     -   reentrancy attacks
-        -   There are no cross-contract calls being made
+        -   There are no cross-contract calls being made to unauthorized actors
     -   frontrun attacks
-        -   There are no functions in this contract where front-running could be an issue.
+        -   Signature based Approvals can be front-run by integrators.
+However, this is not an issue since integrators should be properly aware of how to integrate signature based approvals.
+It's the same concept as ERC20 permit and there is a lot of great information out there already.
     -   censorship attacks
         -   N/A
     -   DoS with block gas limit
-        -   There are no such data structures in which users could DoS themselves or DoS others, specifically in the unstaking logic.
-The contract implements a restriction on users that have over 100 unstaked positions.
-This should prevent users from preventing unwanted harm to themsleves.
-    -   proper access control
+        -   n/a
-        -   Setting the contracts could be front-run, but this is highly unlikely since the Glow team will be deploying contracts from an anonymous wallet.
     -   checks and effects pattern
         - All storage writes happen after reads.
     -   logic bugs
         -   TBD
     -   cross-contract bugs
-        -   No cross contract calls
+        -   only cross contract calls to known actors